MediciHouse07/Learning_Records/Book_microeconomic_MWG.md

 In this case, the antecedent "a preference relation can be represented by a utility function" is the "if" part or the "p" part of the statement, and the consequent "it is rational" is the "then" part or the "q" part of the statement.
 - antecident versus consequent

+# 21/987

+2023/05/02

+- weak axiom of revealed preference
+- observed choices will display a certain amount of consistency
+- proclivity
+- among the alternatives in B
+- alternative, alternatives
+- evolutionary process
+- revealed preference
+- >=* revealed preference relation